Who are Women of Welcome Bible study groups for?

 Where can I sign up to host a group?

 To sign up, go to the Connect Groups page on our website.
 Click on the “Host a Group” button and fill out the form to register your group.
-In order to register your group, you will need to know what kind of group you want to host (Bible study, prayer or advocacy), your start date, and meeting frequency.
+In order to register your group, you will need to know what kind of group you want to host (Bible study or prayer), your start date, and meeting frequency.
 Your group can start and meet whenever works for you.
 You choose the type of group you’re leading (private or open) as well as the schedule and agenda (a suggested agenda will be outlined in our hosting guide).
 Once you complete the form with your group details, we will send you an email with everything you need to know to get started.

 What if I’m not sure about the details yet?

-Also on the Connect page is a link to download more information about hosting.
+Once you select Host a Group, it will take you to more information about hosting.
+There you can find a link to download more information about hosting.
 This will provide you with information that can help you make these decisions.

 Are there requirements for hosting a Women of Welcome small group?